jolie/docs/src/web-applications/rest-apis-publication-and-integration.md

 # REST APIs, Publication and Integration

-_ATTENTION: This page is under construction_
+_ATTENTION: This page is under construction_/

 This page comprises some of the main configuration parameters for the [HTTP protocol](https://jolielang.gitbook.io/docs/protocols/http) useful to create, structure, and interact with REST APIs.
 For a more comprehensive reference on HTTP protocol, its configuration parameters, and its best practices, please refer to [Process-aware web programming with Jolie](https://arxiv.org/pdf/1410.3712).